Western Togoland

-Western Togoland (Togoland de l'Ouest) is an unrecognised state which is internationally recognised by the international community as a part of Ghana.
-It claims five the Volta and Oti Regions.
-In 25 September 2020 separatists in Western Togoland declared independence from the Republic of Ghana.
+Western Togoland (Togoland de l'Ouest) is a self-proclaimed state that is considered by the international community to be part of Ghana.
+It claims five of the Volta and Oti Regions.
+On 25 September 2020 separatists in Western Togoland declared independence from the Republic of Ghana.
 Western Togoland has been a member state of the Unrepresented Nations and Peoples Organization (UNPO) since 2017.

 History

 The German Empire established the Togoland protectorate in 1884.
 Under German administration, the protectorate was regarded as a model colony or Musterkolonie and experienced a golden age.
 During the First World War in 1914, Britain and France invaded the protectorate.
 After the German defeat and the signing of the Treaty of Versailles, the western part of Togoland became a British mandate, British Togoland, and the eastern part became French Togoland.
 After the Second World War British Togoland became a United Nations Trust Territory that was under British administration.
 In the 1956 British Togoland status plebiscite, 58% of the western Togolese voted to integrate into what would in 1957 become independent Ghana.